 Click on individual site markers for Angler access information.
-See how to operate map here.
+For mobile phone or smart devices please view the map here.

 Disclaimer: This map may provide assistance or information on where to fish but the NSW DPI and its employees do not guarantee the information or site conditions is without flaw or is wholly appropriate for any particular purpose and therefore disclaims all liability for any error, loss or other consequences which may arise from relying on any information provided.

 In its simplest form NSW legislation has given anglers the right to be within any bed of a river or stream for the purposes of fishing.

 The NSW fishery is managed under the Fisheries Management Act 1994 (the act) and its associated regulation.
 With sustainability in mind, key objectives under the act, are to promote quality recreational fishing opportunities, to appropriately share fisheries resources between the users of those resources and to provide social and economic benefits for the wider community of New South Wales.

 The act states that the public has no common law right to fish in non-tidal waters, However, the public may fish in non-tidal waters if the soil under those waters is Crown land.
 That is land vested in the crown excluding dedicated or previously lawfully sold by the Crown.
 This raises the issue of accessing those lands that are held under private ownership for the purpose of fishing.
 The act, in keeping in line with its objectives provides anglers the right to fish within the bed of a river of stream.